nix-community/nixvim/docs/lib/index.md

 }
 ```

-If Nixvim is being used as as a home-manager module, a nixos module, or as a dawwin module,
+If Nixvim is being used as as a home-manager module, a nixos module, or as a darwin module,
 our "helpers" can be accessed via the `config.lib` option:

 ```nix